baburciu/Documentation/docs/OpenStackHelm.md

 ubuntu@device:/opt/openstack-helm$
 ```

- ##### -  Transfer the Ansible inventory file from _rkem1_ in order to run Ansible ad-hoc from CentOS host, since all K8s nodes are SSH reachable from this host:
+ ##### -  Transfer the Ansible inventory file and the script to be run on all targe nodes (CEPH-labeled) from _rkem1_ in order to run Ansible ad-hoc from CentOS host, since all K8s nodes are SSH reachable from this host:
 [boburciu@r220 K8s_cluster_RKE]$ ` cd ~/OpenStackHelm_prereq/ `
 ```
 [boburciu@r220 OpenStackHelm_prereq]$ ls -lt